Simone Biles

 Hero Moments

 She performs elements that no one can imitate - not even her male colleagues.
-Simone Biles may only be 142 cm tall, but she packs a lot of muscle into those scant 1.50 meters.
-For years she has been performing at the international top in all disciplines of her sport and is constantly driving its development.
-At the World Championships in Stuttgart in 2019, for example, she performed two new elements that no woman had ever performed at international level.
-In gymnastics, these elements are then also named after their inventor, which means Biles has already made herself immortal - at least in name.
-At the US Classics 2021, she was the first woman to perform a Yurtschenko with a double backward bend on the vault.
-However, this must first be performed internationally so that it also bears her name.
+Simone Biles may only be 142 cm tall, but she packs a lot of muscular strength into those scant 1.50 meters.
+She has been a top international gymnast in all disciplines of her sport for years and is constantly driving her development forward.
+At the 2019 World Championships in Stuttgart, for example, she performed two new elements that no woman had ever performed at international level before.
+In gymnastics, these elements are also named after their inventor, meaning that Biles has already made herself immortal - at least in name.
+She was the first woman to perform a Yurchenko with a double somersault backwards on vault at US Classics 2021, and later she also performed this vault on the international stage.

 The Biles II - "Triple-Double" on the ground

-Her "Triple-Double" on the floor, a double somersault squat with integrated triple twist, is even so difficult that the letter "J" was introduced for it, thus extending the difficulty scale of the International Gymnastics Federation FIG upwards.
-Officially, this trick is now called "Biles II", as she had already created the "Biles" on the floor, a double somersault backward stretched with half twist and blind landing.
+Her "triple double" on the floor, a squatted double somersault with an integrated triple twist, is so difficult that the letter "J" was introduced for it and the difficulty scale of the International Gymnastics Federation FIG was extended upwards.
+Officially, this trick is now called "Biles II", as she has already created the "Biles" on the floor, a double somersault stretched backwards with a half twist and blind landing.

-It could have been the lowest point in Simone Biles' career - and yet it is perhaps the gymnast's great hero moment: At the Tokyo Olympics, Simone Biles canceled the all-around after the first discipline.
-Spectators and fellow competitors in the hall feared an injury, but the world athlete later admitted: mental problems were the reason for the cancellation.
-In tears, the 24-year-old said, "I had to do what was right for me and focus on my mental health and not compromise my well-being."
-She said she has been feeling less confident than before, more nervous and not having much fun for some time.
-The biggest battle she is fighting right now, she said, is with herself.
-Her team did win a medal with Simone Biles in the background.
-It was silver.
+It could have been the lowest point in Simone Biles' career - and yet it is perhaps the gymnast's great hero moment: at the Olympic Games in Tokyo, Simone Biles cancels the all-around competition after the first discipline.
+The spectators and fellow competitors in the hall fear an injury, but the exceptional athlete later admits: she had the "twisties".
+Every gymnast knows this condition, a sudden feeling of loss of control - the body no longer moves the way you actually want it to.
+Through tears, the 24-year-old says: "I had to do what was right for me and focus on my mental health and not jeopardize my well-being."
+For some time now, she has had less self-confidence than before, is more nervous and has less fun.
+The biggest battle she is currently fighting is with herself.
+Her team wins a silver medal after all, with Simone Biles in the background.

-She then returned for the individual competition on the balance beam.
-Even though she skipped some difficult elements due to her current condition, she convinced the judges with precise execution and won the bronze medal.
-A crowning finish for Biles, who had fought so hard over the last few years for this Olympic participation.
-Competing on the balance beam was something she did just for herself, Biles emphasizes, "It meant the world to me to go out there again."
+She then returns for the individual competition on the balance beam.
+Even though she skipped some difficult elements due to her condition at the time, she impressed the judges with her precise execution and won the bronze medal.
+A crowning finale for Biles, who had fought so hard for this Olympic participation in recent years.
+Competing on the balance beam was something she only did for herself, Biles emphasizes: "It meant the world to me to go out there again.

 "The biggest battle I'm fighting right now is with myself."